 As I work with my clients, I strongly suggest working with a registered dietitian during recovery.
-There are times when questions surface during session can be better answered by a dietitian rather than an eating disorder therapist.
+There are times when questions surface during session that can be better answered by a dietitian rather than an eating disorder therapist.
 Dietitians are an integral part of an eating disorder treatment team.
 Registered dietitians are educated professionals who know about not only food but also the way nutrition interacts with our unique bodies along with how nutrition can help improve our overall wellbeing.
 It can be helpful to learn about how disordered eating can impact you as a female athlete.
 This post will help you learn more about disordered eating in female athletes and how to find out more about the recovery process from disordered eating.

 Each month, New Directions Colorado features a dietitian to help answer various questions you have.
 The goal of these blog posts is to familiarize yourself with dietitians, have additional recovery resources and to ask questions in a format that may feel less intimidating before scheduling a session with them.

 Having the task of finding the right fit in a provider (i.e. mental health therapist, dietitians, psychiatrists and medical doctors) for your unique goals and needs can be overwhelming.
 Not all providers will be a good fit for you.
 We completely get that and want you to be successful in your recovery.
 Listen to your intuition on the right fit.
 Now, let us move forward to today’s guest dietitian!

 Dana Eshelman, RDN | A Dash Of Dana

 Colorado Based Registered Dietitian Nutritionist helps answer questions from individuals who struggle with disordered eating.